Campaign website guide

 PoliticalWin starts with political campaign website structure first: candidate biography, office, issues, endorsements, events, news, media, external donation links, volunteer forms, legal disclaimer fields, custom domains, and English or Spanish language options.

-Use the compare political website design path when the campaign has the core biography, donation link, contact details, and disclaimer language ready for review.
+Start with compare political website design once the campaign has the core biography, donation link, contact details, and disclaimer language ready for review.

 Candidate bio